Joining forces on our Zollstrasse project in Zurich

 EBP places great value in arriving at optimal fire protection solutions for all of its clients.
 This naturally also applies to the Zollstrasse development project, where Marcel Lehner is in charge of fire protection.
 Lehner has worked as a fire-protection specialist at EBP since 2014, after spending twelve years at the firm designing and realizing ventilation systems.

-Architect Sabrina Krank, Team Leader for Sustainable Architecture, has gained extensive and varied experience in recent years while providing consulting services in the area of architectural design and engineering, carrying out DGNB reviews, monitoring construction site progress and conferring with public representatives.
+Architect Sabrina Krank, Team Leader, Sustainable Real Estate, has gained extensive and varied experience in recent years while providing consulting services in the area of architectural design and engineering, carrying out DGNB reviews, monitoring construction site progress and conferring with public representatives.
 In addition to representing EBP at various Swiss organizations working on behalf of sustainable architecture, Krank is a certified DGNB auditor and a LEED Green Associate.

 Ranging from structural engineering to earthquake-resistance verification and bridge construction, Daniel Rüegg’s project work is multifaceted.
 As an engineer, Rüegg heads up our Structural Engineering and Earthquake Resistance Team, a team that is especially adept at devising efficient and creative load-bearing solutions for demanding projects.